Post

 console.log('Number of comments:', snapshot.data().count);

-Write-Time Aggregation: Real-Time Updates and Cost Efficiency
+Write-Time Aggregation: Efficiency at Scale

 1